 Unless otherwise specified, penalty times become incrementally longer each time a team commits any infraction.
-Specifically, the first infraction will result in a penalty time of 45 seconds, the second infraction (of any type) will result in a penalty time of 50 seconds, the third infraction (of any type) will result in a penalty time of 55 seconds, ect.
-The counter for each team's infractions will reset at half-time.
+Specifically, the first infraction will result in a penalty time of 45 seconds, the second infraction (of any type) will result in a penalty time of 55 seconds, the third infraction (of any type) will result in a penalty time of 65 seconds, etc. During the set state the penalty time counter will not decrease.